peterhinch/micropython-fourier/README.md

 Method.
  * `run` Mandatory args: `conversion`, `duration`.
+ Returns the time in μs taken by the conversion from the time of completion of data acquisition to the completion of conversion.

 `conversion` must be one of the forward conversion types defined in section 4.1.